stephen-fox/libspook/README.md

 the vulnerable process will gracefully ignore phantom libraries that return `false` from [`DllMain`][ms-dllmain-doc].
-Returning false results in a null pointer being returned to the code that attempted to load libspook, giving the vulnerable code a chance to ignore the load failure.
+Returning false results in a null pointer being returned to the code that attempted to load libspook, giving the vulnerable code a chance to ignore the load failure while simultaneously allowing libspook to execute its code.

 This project currently only supports Windows, though support for Unix-like systems can be added in the future.